borjasolerr/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

+Because NodeLists are array-like but don't feature many of the methods provided by the Array, like forEach, map, filter, etc.

 5. What is a component?

 Is a JS abstraction that allow us, as developers, to code reusable chunks of code.